-And there he was – after getting me to eat out the palm of his hands, because he was one of the few people to truly ‘get’ my agonising curiosity that had always burned from within.
-Only for him to go ahead and declare so boldly that going through this spiritual journey as a lone wolf somehow devalues the experience!
+And there he was, after getting me to eat out the palm of his hands, because he was one of the few people to truly ‘get’ my agonising curiosity that had always burned from within.
+Only for him to go ahead and declare so boldly that going through this spiritual journey as a lone wolf somehow devalues the experience…

-For months, years in fact, I staunchly denied this ideology.
-I clung onto any fun solo experience that I had, in order to dispel the claim that you can’t obtain true happiness when on your own.
-But a good man admits when he is defeated.
-A real man must say; “I was wrong” with a good nibble on a hefty slice of humble pie when confronted with the fact.
+For months, years in fact, I staunchly denied this ideology, clinging onto any fun solo experience that I had, in order to dispel the claim that you can’t obtain true happiness when on your own.
+But a real man must say; “I was wrong” with a good nibble on a hefty slice of humble pie when confronted with the fact.

 I hold my hands up.
 I am truly beaten.
 I will fight this fight no more.
 I get it now; I really, really get it.

-Don’t get me wrong, I still love my own company and I do still believe that you should look to be comfortable as a lone wolf for periods of time.
+Don’t get me wrong, I still love my own company and I do believe that you should look to be comfortable as a lone wolf for periods of time.
 It does wonders for your confidence, gives you clarity to think and work out what is best for you and iron out any issues when you’re stuck in your head around a noisy crowd.

 I spent the last six months living alone in Bangkok after living with friends for half a year and I loved it.
 I even had a spare room and could have saved money by finding someone to sub-let.
 But I like to have my own privacy and the freedom to roam out when I want to go and socialise.
 I enjoyed spending ‘me’ time and I appreciated my sacred man-cave.
-But my best times were when I was with my network of friends.

 I’ve also had some brilliant times by myself in the last few years on my own.

-But that doesn’t change the fact that I was wrong.
-That doesn’t change the fact that those ‘brilliant times’ were somewhat incomplete.
-It doesn’t change the fact that experiencing those moments with another human being on my frequency would have been the ripest cherry on the tastiest of cakes.
+But that doesn’t change the fact that those happy chapters were somewhat incomplete.
+It doesn’t change the bonus that experiencing those moments with another human being on my frequency would have been the ripest cherry on the tastiest of cakes.

 Sometimes words are not even needed though.
-Even just to share a smile because we are both feeling the same thing would have made such a thing complete.
-I could of course call my friends afterwards and tried to explain my experience – but that’s an uphill task.
+Even just to share a smile that suggests we are feeling the same thing would added a little bit more value to these moments.
+I could, of course call friends and family afterwards and tried to explain my experience – but that’s an uphill task.
 You can’t force someone to feel what you have felt.

 That’s when the seed was planted.
 When the cracks in my defence started to appear.

 Then I started to notice a common theme (although I tried to deny it) – that fun times on my own were massively eclipsed by fun times with another person/people.
-I would go to spine-tingling festivals with friends and we would share the happiness and good-feelings between us.
+I would experience the most fervent cultural festivals in Thailand with friends and we would share the happiness and those good-feelings between us.
 I would catch myself thinking in my euphoric state; “can it really get any better than this?’